Offline Materials Optimization with CliqueFlowmer: Limitations Conclusion

 In this work, we proposed addressing the problem of computational materials discovery (CMD) with the tools from offline model-based optimization (MBO).
 We introduced CliqueFlowmer---a model that represents materials as continuous vectors and optimizes them with clique-based MBO.
 Our experimental results with CMD apparatus, such as MP-20 data and target property oracles, show that CliqueFlowmer enables efficient optimization of materials offline.
 The major limitation of our work is the impact of optimized properties---while the most easily measurable with oracles, they are not of the greatest interest of industrial labs that design materials for specialized applications.
 Together with increased access to oracles of more properties, we expect CliqueFlowmer to solve more impactful problems.
 Another limitation is the accuracy of our evaluation.
 For example, some works estimate properties of generated materials with software conducting (high-cost) density functional theory calculations which are known to be very accurate.
 Meanwhile we employed machine learning-based oracles in the majority of our evaluations.
 These can induce errors, as confirmed by our limited DFT checks.
 Overall, the most strongly validated conclusion of our study is that CliqueFlowmer is highly effective at offline property optimization; by contrast, absolute stability-based metrics such as S.U.N. are more sensitive to the surrogate-oracle stack and should be interpreted with greater caution.
+Furthermore, while we focused on property optimization in our research, the continuous representations derived from CliqueFlowmer can be employed by researchers in any manner desired.
 Lastly, we hope that this work will inspire the CMD community to add MBO to its toolkit.